Sand Springs animal shelter’s pizza box promotion is going to the dogs

 “They don’t look anything at all like our usual ones,” he said.

-Next door at the Minuteman Pizza Parlor, 7 W. 41st St., owner Sam Lawley put the finishing touches on a large pie and then stepped over to examine the fliers.
+Next door at the Minuteman Pizza Parlor, owner Sam Lawley put the finishing touches on a large pie and then stepped over to examine the fliers.

 “This is really the first time we’ve done something like this,” his wife, Paige Lawley, said.
 “This will be a good thing.”